 If it all doesn’t seem quite right, keep workshopping it and sharing for feedback.
 If you’re still stuck, go back to the earlier steps.
 Most importantly, don’t force it.
-If you have to take a break and put this discovery process aside for a few days, or a few weeks, that’s okay.
+Take a break and put this discovery process aside for a few days, or a few weeks.
 Sometimes we have to walk away then come back again to gain clarity.

 Your Passion and Job May Not Align (and maybe they shouldn’t)

 Once you’ve completed your personal passion statement, it’s time to celebrate!
 You’ve been searching for this for a while, you’ve done the hard internal work to figure it out, and now you know.
 However, you may soon realize that what you’re passionate about doesn’t align with your day job or career.
 When these things do align we call that “vocation”, or calling, and it’s magical when it all comes together (for a deeper discussion on vocation check out this article from Brain Pickings).
 If your passion and job don’t currently align, there’s no reason to panic.
 Please take a pause and consider a couple of things before running out and quitting your job.

 First, sometimes when we start getting paid to do what we love it’s not long before we begin hating what we’re passionate about.
 Our passion is often our passion because we get to dictate the terms of it.
 When someone else is dictating the terms, or when we turn our passion into a startup and all the stressors that come with it, then living the dream can quickly become a nightmare.